24/7 Help Line(888) 342-7748

 It is important that you take your Suboxone or Subutex® (buprenorphine HCl sublingual tablets) with your other medications exactly as directed by your physician.
 Abuse or misuse of your medications while on Suboxone or Subutex can cause death.
 A number of deaths have occurred when dependent people have injected buprenorphine, usually together with benzodiazepines.
 While you are being treated with Suboxone or Subutex, do not use benzodiazepines, tranquilizers, or sedatives unless they have been prescribed by your doctor.
 Do not drink alcohol while taking Suboxone or Subutex.

-Pat Moore Foundation's drug & alcohol detox and alcohol & drug addiction treatment programs are licensed and certified by The State of California.
-We provide non-medical and medically managed detoxification (using Suboxone, Subutex, and Buprenorphine when appropriate) and primary residential treatment.
+Pat Moore Foundation’s alcohol & drug addiction treatment programs are licensed and certified by The State of California.
+Pat Moore Foundation patients have access to opiate and opioid detoxficiation provided by a third party medical corporation that uses suboxone for the detoxification process.
 Our individual homes are on a unique co-ed campus where we offer gender specific treatment.
-We are located in Costa Mesa, in Orange County, Southern California, close to Newport Beach and Huntington Beach, and only an hour's drive from Los Angeles and San Diego.
-To speak with a counselor, please call us 24-hours at (888) 426-6086 or if you'd like us to contact you, send a confidential message online by filling out our online form.
+We are located in Costa Mesa, in Orange County, Southern California, close to Newport Beach and Huntington Beach, and only an hour’s drive from Los Angeles and San Diego.
+To speak with a counselor, please call us 24-hours at the number above, or if you’d like us to contact you, send a confidential message online by filling out our online form.

 Note: All medical services are administered by medical professionals, which are facilitated and operated solely under the jurisdiction of a separate medical corporation.